 Recovery cafe

 The Recovery Café is a social hub for people who are in recovery from drug or alcohol addiction.
-It provides a safe place to socialise, meet with staff and other people who are in recovery.
+It provides a safe place to support engagement, to socialise, meet with staff and other people who are in recovery.

 Relapse prevention